How much is your car worth?

 The Mirai’s electric motor produces 26 lbs.-ft. more torque (247 vs. 221) than the Clarity Electric’s electric motor.

-The Mirai’s maximum driving range is 312 miles with a full tank of fuel of hydrogen, three and a half times as far as the Clarity Electric’s 89 mile range.
-After it exhausts its range, the Mirai can refuel in five minutes, while the Clarity Electric has to recharge for 30 minutes for only a 80% charge at a specially configured quick charge station not available in most areas.
+The Mirai’s maximum driving range in pure electric mode is 312 miles, three and a half times as far as the Clarity Electric’s 89-mile range.
+After it exhausts its hydrogen, the Mirai can refuel in minutes at a hydrogen dueling station, while the Clarity Electric has to recharge for 30 minutes for only an 80% charge at a specially configured quick charge station not available in most areas.
 A full recharge at a conventional charging station can take up to 19 hours.

 For a smoother ride and more stable handling, the Mirai’s wheelbase is 1.2 inches longer than on the Clarity Electric (109.5 inches vs. 108.3 inches).